 - Carefully lift up your stencil.
 You do not have to wait for the paint to dry before moving on.
 But do make sure the back of your stencil is dry and doesn’t have any residual wet paint before placing it onto the next area.
 If so, clean it off before painting a new tile.
 I used baby wipes to clean between tiles and it worked well.

 - Line your stencil up again and repeat the process.

 - *Optional* Once all tiles are painted and dry, lightly sand the floor using an electric sander using 220 sandpaper.

-- If you are done working in the middle of the project, be sure to gently clean your stencil and allow it to fully dry.
+- If you must stop before the project is complete, be sure to gently clean your stencil with dish soap and allow it to fully dry.